5 Benefits of Embedded Integration Platforms for SaaS Products

 Volume of integration requests takes a lot of engineering time

-If each customer needs your product to integrate with just a handful of other apps, you still need to create many integrations.
+If each customer needs your product to integrate with just a handful of other apps, you must create many integrations.
 Using the traditional one-customer-at-at-time approach for building integrations can quickly absorb all your dev resources and jeopardize regular updates for your core product.

 Different customers need unique integration configurations

 Integration configuration differences between customers may be simple.
-For example, customers might have different credentials to a third-party API, or different endpoints to fetch data from.
-Or the differences might be complex.
-In that case, customers might want their data mapped in unique ways to import to your product or recurring reports to use customer-specific templates.
+For example, customers might have different credentials to a third-party API or unique endpoints from which to fetch data.
+Or the differences might be complex: customers might want their data mapped in unique ways to import to your product or recurring reports to use customer-specific templates.

 Without a way to productize integrations and build this flexibility into each integration, you'll need to build and support many variations of a single integration.